CrossR/rLog/README.md

 it logged to the location outlined in the config file, with the `logCommands` ran to produce metadata for that command.

+Running `rLog --help` will show the command line flags and their usage.

 `rLog link -- output1.txt` can be used to link to the most recent run.
 Link in this context will create a symlink to a new `output` file, which will run any of the `linkCommands`, as well as giving an easy way of accessing the